clay584/clay584.github.io/_posts/2015-01-03-education.md

 ### University of Florida

-<i class="fa fa-circle-o-notch"></i>    Bachelor of Science in Business Administration, with a major in Decision and Information Sciences (now known as a major in Information Systems).
+- Bachelor of Science in Business Administration, with a major in Decision and Information Sciences (now known as a major in Information Systems).

 ### Aucilla Christian Academy

-<i class="fa fa-circle-o-notch"></i>    Graduated with honors and college-prep awards.
+- Graduated with honors and college-prep awards.